ryanongit04/webinarjam-coupon-and-trial/readme.md

-# WebinarJam Coupon & 30 Day Trial (May 2025) – 30% OFF + $1 Trial
+# WebinarJam Coupon & 30 Day Trial (August 2025) – 30% OFF + $1 Trial

 By Ryan | Last Updated: May 10, 2025

-Running webinars can get expensive, especially if you're starting.
+Running webinars can be expensive, especially when you're starting.
 But what if you could instantly save 30% on WebinarJam and try it free for 30 days?

 With the special WebinarJam coupon code below, you can do exactly that.
-There are no complicated steps or hidden fees—just a real discount that will work in 2025 and beyond.
+There are no complicated steps or hidden fees—just a genuine discount that will be effective in 2025 and beyond.

 With this offer, you get access to: